Build Your Own VPN Server on VPS: Step-by-Step Privacy Guide

 ./easyrsa init-pki

-Follow interactive steps to build CA, server, and client certificates.
+Follow the interactive steps to build CA, server, and client certificates.

 C. Configure VPN Server